dknz2008/team4AVC/README.md

 # team4AVC
-AVC Project Team 4, Dylan Kumar, Tom Clark, Ilan Greenwood, Keisuke Hashimoto
+AVC Project Team 4, Dylan Kumar, Tom Clark, Ilan Greenwood, Keisuke Hashimoto, Matthew Blayney.

 A picture of our ideal robot is shown (to be added)